garosan/serverless-react/README.md

-# serverless-react
+# A 1st serverless app

-A serverless React product inspired by ACG course.
+A serverless app inspired by an ACG course leveraging the following technologies:

+- AWS Lambda
+- AWS S3
+- AWS Cognito
+- AWS Codebuild
+- AWS CodePipeline
+- AWS SNS
+- React

+...and more